Frequently Asked Questions

 Captain Erik is based in the Florida Panhandle.

 Your information is needed in order to provide you with an accurate estimate, it is kept private and only used to provide you with an estimate.
 Your Information is not sold or shared!
 A deposit will be required to get on the schedule.
 If you did not pay a deposit, You are not yet on the schedule.

-I will deliver your boat to marinas and private docks along the U.S. East and Gulf Coasts, Inland Rivers, Intracoastal Waterways, Great Lakes, Florida, the Bahamas, the Caribbean and other ports.
+I will deliver your boat to marinas and private docks along the U.S. East and Gulf Coasts, Inland Rivers, Intracoastal Waterways, Great Lakes, Florida, the Great Loop, the Bahamas, the Caribbean, and other ports.

 Yes.
 Existing insurance usually covers a licensed Master Captain.
 Be sure to check with your agent.
 You may need to add Captain Erik to your current policy if not already covered.

 Yes, Documentation and/or state registration should be aboard with a letter appointing Captain Erik Gerace as the owner’s agent.